Paramedic Program Disclosures

 Paramedic applicants are required to complete an approved anatomy and physiology course prior to starting any Paramedic level coursework.

-All Paramedic candidates must be accepted into the program prior to enrollment.
-Those accepted will receive an acceptance letter that is required (in it’s original form) at the time of enrollment.
+All EMT and Paramedic candidates must be accepted into the program prior to enrollment.
+Those accepted will receive an acceptance letter with instructions for enrollment.

 Credits and Transfer Credits